carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 In this episode we will explore how we can use regression to build a "model" that can be used to make predictions.

-## About Scikit-Learn

-[Scikit-Learn](http://github.com/scikit-learn/scikit-learn) is a python package designed to give access to well-known machine learning algorithms within Python code, through a clean application programming interface (API).
-It has been built by hundreds of contributors from around the world, and is used across industry and academia.

-Scikit-Learn is built upon Python's [NumPy (Numerical Python)](http://numpy.org) and [SciPy (Scientific Python)](http://scipy.org) libraries, which enable efficient in-core numerical and scientific computation within Python.
-As such, Scikit-Learn is not specifically designed for extremely large datasets, though there is [some work](https://github.com/ogrisel/parallel_ml_tutorial) in this area.
-For this introduction to ML we are going to stick to processing small to medium datasets with Scikit-Learn, without the need for a graphical processing unit (GPU).

 # Regression